 How teachers can help toddlers ease their separation anxiety

 Invite the children to participate in fun activities that separate them from their parents for short periods.
-These activities may help them feel less anxious about being in your center and away from their parents on the first day.
+These activities may help them feel less anxious about being in your classroom and away from their parents on the first day.

 2. Greet each child and parent during drop-off